matthew-brett/scipy-meson-work/farewell_distutils.md

 wheel some-directory/`, pip is acting as a build frontend.

-We would also distinguish the *build backend* from the *build engine*.
+We would also distinguish the *build backend* from the *build system*.

 The work of the build backend, in building a wheel, is to: